How do you build a superior cat? First, build a superior yard.

-The rig and spars are from Future Fibres with carbon fiber fractional mast, Vee boom and longeron and all pre-preg carbon fiber that's been autoclave baked.
+The rig and spars are from Southern Spars: carbon fiber fractional mast, vee boom and longeron and all pre-preg carbon fiber that's been autoclave baked.
 No marginal alloy rig substitute here.
-This carbon fiber and aramid rig uses continuous fiber construction technology which is 30% of the weight of stainless steel rod rigging.
+The carbon fiber and aramid rig uses continuous fiber construction technology which is 30% of the weight of stainless steel rod rigging.
 This rigging technique has been extensively tested by Germanischer Lloyd and exceeds all impact and safety standards.

 State of the Art